tidyverse/tidyverse.org/content/google_privacy_policy.md

 <https://developers.google.com/terms/api-services-user-data-policy>, your
 application must accurately represent itself when authenticating to Google API services.

-If you use these packages inside another package or application that executes its own logic --- as opposed to code written by tidyverse maintainers or by the user --- you must communicate this clearly to the user.
+If you use these packages inside another package or application that executes its own logic --- as opposed to code in the Tidyverse API Packages or by the user --- you must communicate this clearly to the user.
 Do not use credentials from the Tidyverse API Packages; instead, use credentials associated with your project or your user.